chenshein/Chen-Ronen-Ass3/README.md

 -   **Data Persistence**: All user details entered during registration, as well as created conversations and exchanged messages, are securely stored in a database.
 This allows users to disconnect and reconnect without losing any important information.

 ## How to run the program ?
-- open terminal and write "npm start"
+- open terminal and write "cd server"
+- And then write "npm start"
 - go to the web and write "http://localhost:5000"
 - if your write "http://localhost:5000/chats" it will lead you to the login page
 ##  Authors